martinescardo/TypeTopology/README.md

  1. [Code of conduct](https://github.com/martinescardo/TypeTopology/blob/master/CODE-OF-CONDUCT.md)
  1. [Contributing](https://github.com/martinescardo/TypeTopology/blob/master/CONTRIBUTING.md)

     (These guidelines need reworking.
-But, generally, see how we write things in TypeTopology, and try to immitate our style, although departures from our style may some times be acceptable.)
+But, generally, see how we write things in TypeTopology, and try to immitate our style, although departures from our style may some times be acceptable, if they are implicitly or explicitly justified.)

 ## How to cite